Message from the founder

 I am a professional violinist, teacher, and founder of the Murphy Music Academy.

-I attended the Cleveland Institute of Music, considered one of the top music schools in the country.
-However, I was struggling.
+I attended the Cleveland Institute of Music, often cited as one of the top 5 music schools in the country.
+However, I found myself struggling.
 Things weren’t working like they did in high school.
 I wasn’t being given proper guidance on how to develop myself, and as I looked around, very few people were.
 People were developing bad habits, tension, and unnecessary anxieties.
 I would ask my teacher for help on a particular technique and he would brush it aside, saying “oh, you can just figure that out yourself.”
-I saw so many of these students were not being prepared to take on life after conservatory.
-They had no idea how to take whatever they had learned and apply it to create some kind of life and living for themselves outside of music school.
+I saw how so many of these students were not being prepared to take on life after conservatory.
+They had no idea how to take whatever they had learned and apply it to some kind of life and living for themselves outside of music school.
 They had no concept of the business acumen and networking necessary for successful musicians.
 And then I hit one moment that would change my perspective, and my life trajectory, forever.

 The genesis of this school is the Murphy Music Academy, the best in violin instruction you will find anywhere in the Southeast Michigan area.

 If you want to learn violin, this is my promise to you: you will find no greater dedication, passion, and knowledge than you will find here at the Murphy Music Academy.